 Analyzing BlackBerry's Unusual Options Activity

-On Monday, shares of BlackBerry (NYSE:BB) saw unusual options activity.
-After the option alert, the stock price moved down to $9.96.
+Shares of BlackBerry (NYSE:BB) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $10.09.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.